Robert Rodriguez: Brass Knuckle Films

 In March 2025, Rodriguez announced a new company called Brass Knuckle Films at SXSW in Austin, Texas.

-The studio is set to make 4 films, with Rodriguez directing at least 1 and serving as producer on the rest of the slate.
+The studio is set to make five films, with Rodriguez directing at least one and serving as producer on the rest of the slate.
 Brass Knuckle Films is a unique approach to a studio as it invites the fans to be the investors.
 Investors also pitch their film ideas to Rodriguez for one of the films in the slate of films planned.
+BFK has raised $2 million in development money from 2,184 investors through Republic, an online fundraising platform.

+In May 2026 Rodriguez and Brass Knuckle Films' cofounder Alexis Garcia met with potential buyers at the Cannes Film Festival to present a 5-Project slate: three Robert Rodriguez original movies and two investor-pitched ideas.
+Kicking off the inaugural slate is "Smooth Operators," an action film written by actor DJ Cotrona and "Fight or Flight" screenwriter Brooks McLaren, which Rodriguez is set to direct.
+Also in the works is "Future Proof," a character-driven action thriller written by "Carry On" screenwriter TJ Fixman and Rodriguez.
+The third Rodriguez project is an untitled action film set in the future he describes as his version of John Carpenter’s "Escape from New York."
+The duo also introduced Incógnito, that will be directed by Rodriguez, starring Jessica Alba and Michael Peña.
+Alba starred for the director in Sin City and Sin City.
+A Dame To Kill For.
+Production will take place at Rodriguez' Troublemaker Studios in Austin, Texas.

 Appearances

 Rodriguez has a chapter giving advice in Tim Ferriss's 2016 book Tools of Titans.

 Personal life

-Rodriguez announced in April 2006 that he and his Venezuelan and American wife Elizabeth Avellán, with whom he had five children, had separated after 16 years of marriage.
+Rodriguez announced in April 2006 that he and his Venezuelan-American wife Elizabeth Avellán, with whom he had five children, had separated after 16 years of marriage.

 He reportedly had a "dalliance" with actress Rose McGowan during the shooting of Grindhouse.
 In October 2007, Elle Magazine revealed that Rodriguez had cast McGowan in the title role in his remake of Barbarella.
 They split up in October 2009.

 In October 2010, he walked Alexa Vega (Carmen Cortez in Spy Kids series) down the aisle at her wedding to producer Sean Covel.

 In March 2014, Rodriguez showed his collection of Frank Frazetta original paintings in Austin, Texas, during the SXSW festival.